Matrix Decomposition and Applications: QR with Column Pivoting: Revealing Rank-r Deficiency*

-Following from the last section, suppose now we want to compute the reduced QR decomposition where $\bA\in \real^{m\times n}$ is nearly rank $r$ deficient with $r>1$.
-Our goal now is to find a permutation $\bP$ such that
+Building on the previous section, we now focus on computing the reduced QR decomposition of a matrix $\bA\in \real^{m\times n}$ that is approximately rank-$r$ deficient~\footnote{Note that rank $r$ here means the matrix has a rank of $(\min\{m,n\}-r)$, not $r$.} with $r>1$.
+The goal now becomes finding a permutation matrix $\bP$ such that: